 - Choose “website” and fill out the form to identify what the code will be tracking and the value.
 To begin, I recommend giving your event ‘no value’ and coming back to this question when you can better understand your AdWords goals.

-- To install the code yourself follow Google’s instructions regarding where to paste the codes.
-Or, you can choose to use Google Tag Manager to streamline the process and avoid manually installing conversion code in the future.
+- To install the code, follow Google’s instructions regarding where to paste the codes.
+Or, you can choose to use Google Tag Manager to streamline the process and avoid manually installing conversion codes in the future.
 Note: Intellitonic highly recommends using Tag Manager

-Taking note of these commonly missed requirements should reduce the number of times you hit the “enroll” button, hopefully down to just one.
-However, if it does take you a few attempts to enroll (which is quite common so do not stress if you’re in this camp), remember $10,000 is waiting for your organization at the end of the tunnel.
+Taking note of these commonly missed requirements should reduce the number of times you need to hit the “enroll” button – hopefully down to just one.
+However, if it does take you a few attempts to enroll, (which is quite common, so do not stress if you’re in this camp), remember $10,000 per year is waiting for your organization at the end of the tunnel.